Keith Flint

-He owned a motorcycle racing team, Team Traction Control, which won four Isle of Man TT races in 2015 and 2016, and competed in the British Superbike Championship.
+Flint owned a motorcycle racing team, Team Traction Control, which won four Isle of Man TT races in 2015 and 2016, and competed in the British Superbike Championship.

 Early life

 Flint was born in Redbridge, London, to Clive and Yvonne Flint, on 17 September 1969.
 Clive Flint worked as an engineering consultant.
 Keith Flint was initially raised in East London, but in the mid-1970s his parents moved out to a quiet suburban cul-de-sac in Springfield, in Chelmsford, Essex.
 His childhood was described as unhappy, and he feuded with his parents, who parted when he was young.
 He attended the Boswells School in Chelmsford and moved to Braintree after leaving school.
 Flint was described as being a "bright boy with dyslexia" and was disruptive in class.
 He was expelled from school at the age of 15.
 Flint then worked as a roofer and later enthusiastically embraced the acid house scene of the late 1980s.
 Musically, Flint was a childhood fan of The Jam, and in the late 1980s he listened to bands like Siouxsie and the Banshees.

+In 1989, he appeared as the boy running in the video for the new beat act 101's video for Just As Long As I Got You.

 Music career

 Flint met DJ Liam Howlett at local rave club the Barn in Braintree, Essex, and said he liked Howlett's taste in music.
 After receiving a mixtape from Howlett, Flint came back with great enthusiasm, insisting that Howlett should be playing his tracks up on stage and that Flint, along with friend Leeroy Thornhill, would dance to them.
-Flint, Howlett, and Thornhill were joined by MC Maxim Reality and became the successful electronic dance act The Prodigy.
+Flint, Howlett and Thornhill were joined by MC Maxim Reality and became the successful electronic dance act The Prodigy.

-In 1996, just prior to the release of The Prodigy's third album, Flint moved from being a dancer for the group to being its frontman when he performed vocals on the hit single "Firestarter"; the accompanying video showcased Flint's new and soon-to-be iconic punk look.
-This trend continued with the next Prodigy single, "Breathe", on which Flint sang lead vocals, with Maxim backing him up.
+In 1996, just prior to the release of The Prodigy's third album, Flint moved from being a dancer for the group to being its frontman when he sang on the hit single "Firestarter"; the accompanying video showcased Flint's new and soon-to-be iconic punk look.
+This trend continued with the next Prodigy single, "Breathe", on which Flint sang vocals, with Maxim backing him up.

 The 1997 album The Fat of the Land also featured Flint's vocal contributions on the tracks "Serial Thrilla" and "Fuel My Fire".
 In 2002, the non-album single "Baby's Got a Temper" was released, which was written by Flint.

 Flint did not perform vocals on the next Prodigy album—Always Outnumbered, Never Outgunned (2004)—but reappeared on the "Hotride (El Batori Mix)", included on the "Hotride" single.

 The Prodigy album Invaders Must Die was released on 23 February 2009 and featured vocals by Flint on multiple tracks.
 Flint released a single titled "War" with dubstep artist Caspa in 2012.

 Flint experimented with solo projects, including his punk rock band Flint, which included remixes by Steven "Stitch" Held at The Recovery Room and Clever Brains Fryin'.
 Flint's debut album, Device #1, was cancelled before its release, leaving "Aim4" as their only single to be commercially released.